Microfluidics: A general overview of microfluidics

 Continuous flow microfluidics

 A continuous flow is a constant, regular, continued flow.
-Continuous flow microfluidics enables to manipulate continuous flow of liquid through microchannels thanks to devices such as external pressure pumps or integrated mechanical micropumps.
+Continuous flow microfluidics allow to manipulate the continuous flow of liquid through microchannels thanks to devices such as external pressure pumps or integrated mechanical micropumps.
 Continuous flow processes are used in a wide range of applications like in bioanalytical, chemical, energy and environmental fields.

-Droplets generation can be used in a large scale of applications like in synthesis of nanoparticles, single cell analysis, and encapsulation of biological entities.
+Droplets generation can be used in a large range of applications like in synthesis of nanoparticles, single cell analysis, and encapsulation of biological entities.
 This technology will probably become an important tool for drug delivery and biosensing, by providing new solutions for state-of-the-art diagnostics and therapeutics.

 Optofluidics and microfluidics